 In that year she also met wealthy banker Jacob Schiff (who himself had immigrated to New York in 1865) who purchased the three Henry Street buildings for Wald to properly set up her nursing agency.
 From that moment, it became the Henry Street Settlement, housing a squad of nurses sent out into the neighborhood to tackle an ungainly number of health issues.

-In an era where poor patients were often turned away from standard hospitals, Wald and her team of extraordinary women provided care for free, often risking their own lives to enter squalid tenements and exposing themselves to many illness that today have been completely eradicated.
+In an era where poor patients were often turned away from standard hospitals, Wald and her team of extraordinary women provided care for free, often risking their own lives to enter squalid tenements and exposing themselves to many illnesses that today have been completely eradicated.
 (One of her nurses, Margaret Sanger, would later become America’s leading birth control advocate.)

 A nurse scales a rooftop to access a patient’s home.
 Judging from the gas tanks in the distance, she’s in the area of today’s upper East Village.

 The Settlement had no problem making the former Henry Street residences into working clinics.
-The rooms still felt like a home in its decor, a respite for many visiting patients.
+The rooms still felt like home in its decor, a respite for many visiting patients.
 The nurses lived upstairs in rows of small bedrooms, most of which today have been turned into cozy offices.

 The most lively (and historically important) room at the Settlement was the dining room, with large mahogany tables where Wald entertained a wide variety of guests, from poor patients to the great thinkers and Progressive voices of the day.